 Hike Dead Horse Point State Park

-Another sightseeing location that’s packed in the summer and blissfully empty in the winter is Dead Horse Point State Park.
+Another location for sightseeing in Moab Utah that’s packed in the summer and blissfully empty in the winter is Dead Horse Point State Park.
 Enjoying hiking over seven miles of rim side trails in cooler weather while you’re here in the winter.
 Unobstructed views of the La Sal Mountains, collection of canyons and of course, the Colorado River are yours for the indulging in when you plan your trip to Moab around the quieter winter months.

 Book Your Stay Today